Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: The ASTRI-Horn

 ASTRI-Horn is equipped with UVscope, a light detector mainly devoted to measure the diffuse NSB in the wavelength band 300--650 nm \cite{Maccarone2021}.
 Mounted under the primary mirror structure of the telescope and co-aligned with the ASTRI-Horn camera axis, UVscope takes data contemporarily to and independently from the ASTRI-Horn camera acquisitions.
 Its light sensor is a calibrated multi-anode photomultiplier tube (MAPMT) with 8$\times$8 pixels working in single photon counting mode \cite{Catalano2008} to keep the electronic noise negligible.
-The angular aperture of each UVscope pixel (0.55') is equivalent to about 3$\times$3 pixels of the ASTRI-Horn camera, that makes its FoV coincident with the one relative to the 3$\times$3 central PDMs of the ASTRI-Horn camera (identified in red colour in Fig.~\ref{fig:focal_plane}).\\ The ASTRI-Horn scientific capability was proven by the detection of the Crab Nebula emission above an energy threshold of $\sim$3 TeV with a statistical significance of 5.4 $\sigma$.
-The relative observations were carried out in December 2018 during the telescope commissioning phase for a total on-source observing time of 12.4 h, and an equal duration of the off-source exposure \cite{Lombardi2020}.
+The angular aperture of each UVscope pixel (0.55') is equivalent to about 3$\times$3 pixels of the ASTRI-Horn camera.
+This makes the full UVscope FoV coincident with the one relative to the 3$\times$3 central PDMs of the ASTRI-Horn camera (identified in red colour in Fig.~\ref{fig:focal_plane}).

+The ASTRI-Horn scientific capability was proven by the detection of the Crab Nebula emission above an energy threshold of $\sim$3 TeV.
+The relative observations were carried out in December 2018 during the telescope commissioning phase for a total on-source observing time of 12.4 h, and an almost equal duration of the off-source exposure achieving a detection with a statistical significance of 5.4 $\sigma$ \cite{Lombardi2020}.
 The same data also demonstrated the utility of UVscope in checking and quantifying the discrepancies with respect to the nominal working of the camera \cite{Compagnino2022}.
+In fact, the variance of the background fluctuation in ASTRI-Horn camera is linearly correlated to the NSB flux if the camera is in nominal conditions.
+However, the analysis presented in \cite{Compagnino2022} showed that the linearity flattens at NSB flux levels higher than $\sim$4700 ph m$^{-2}$ ns$^{-1}$ sr$^{-1}$ when a current limit of $\sim$ 6mA in each PDM is reached.